Overwatch 2 Competitive Rank System & XIM Detection Update

 Overwatch 2 reduced the SR range per division compared to Overwatch 1 and introduced per-role placements, which means more matches are generally needed to advance through a tier.
 Combined with role queue distinctions—where, for example, a Support main with high MMR on Support and low MMR on DPS is treated as two separate player profiles—many accounts find one role genuinely stuck.

-If you've been consistently in the same tier for over 100 games, the system likely believes that is your current skill level.
-Breaking through this plateau often requires adapting to new hero abilities, like those prototyped in the Community Crafted mode, engaging in focused VOD review, or utilizing our coaching services.
+If you have been consistently in the same tier for over 100 games, the system likely believes that is your current skill level.
+Breaking through this plateau often requires adapting to new hero abilities, such as D.Mon's Plasma Saber or Orisa's Heavy Javelin Major Perk, engaging in focused VOD review, or utilizing our coaching services.
 Our multi-booster roster can help elevate your hidden MMR beyond the current bracket as we recognize the challenges of the climb.

 Want a verified GM to do the climbing?